pilipalaio/rezbuild/README.md

 ## Description

-### Goal
+This project is a tool to build rez packages.
+It simplifies the build process.

-This project is a build tool to build rez packages.
-We always need to do some of the same steps when we build a rez package.
-Just like extract zip file, install the wheel file using pip, copy files to the installation directory.
-The goal of this project is to cover all the repetitive work when building rez package.
+Rezbuild support build rez package by python wheel, python source archive, python source, archive file, unix source, macOS pkg and macOS dmg.

-## Getting Started
+## Installation

 ### requisites

 Rezbuild requires the python-3.6+, build-0.3+(lower version did not test) and pip-18+ to run.
-If you want to install this package from source, git and setuptools_scm are also needed.

-### Installing
+### Install

 There are 3 ways to install rezbuild, choose according to your own situation.

-1.Install by source for rez(New in rezbuild, or do not have rezbuild in you environment)
+#### 1.Install by source for rez(New in rezbuild, or do not have rezbuild in you environment)

 If you are new in rezbuild, or there's no other version of rezbuild in you rez environment, you can use rez to install this package from source.
 Make sure all